Achild29/sifest_2025/README.md

-## Stage this App: Moduls for Students
+## Stage this App: Fixing Bug on Livesearch Moduls and Update UI for Manage Student

-Membuat Tampilan untuk Moduls pada user Role Siswa

-Siswa dapat mengakases Modul yg telah diberikan oleh Guru

 ## Aplikasi ini dibuat dengan
 1. Laravel